 3.2.2.1 Pre-Approved TOOs

 TOOs generated by a peer review-approved proposal are those where time is allocated to the proposal, but the time is unscheduled.
 To initiate the scheduling process, the investigator is required to specify in the TOO trigger form how the trigger condition has been met.
-TOOs disrupt the timeline, and it is possible that the TOO conflicts with a time-critical observation or with another TOO.
+TOOs disrupt the timeline, and it is possible that a TOO conflicts with a time-critical observation or with another TOO.
 In such situations, the CXC Director or his representative will determine priorities.
 Any disrupted preplanned observation will, however, ultimately be accomplished when feasible.

 3.2.2.2 Unanticipated TOOs

 A request for an unanticipated TOO observation is made directly to the CXC Director or his representative as part of the DDT program.
-A RfO must be submitted.
+An RfO must be submitted.
 The procedure is as follows:

 The proposer must determine whether the target falls within the portion of the sky visible to Chandra.
 The PRoVis tool can generate such information.